ABOUT

 Broken surfboards transform into art in Broken Boards

 My art practice saved me when all I could see was darkness.
-It taught me that beauty isn’t something you find—it’s something that is always present, and is something you can learn to see.
-And by changing how I viewed the world, I began to change how I experienced it.
+It taught me that beauty isn’t something you find — it’s something that is always present, and is something you can learn to see.

 Photography is my core medium, but I also explore collage, painting, and textile design, each one a thread in the tapestry of what brings me joy and helps me make sense of what matters.